LukasWoodtli/WebPage/content/mastering_embedded_linux_programming.md

 *"All scripts implement `start` and `stop`, and they should also implement `help`.
 Some implement `status` as well, which will tell you whether the service is running or not.
 Mainstream distributions that still use System V `init` have a command named `service` to start and stop services, which hide the details of calling the scripts directly."*

+## systemd

+*"[`systemd` is a] set of tools for managing a Linux system based around an `init` daemon.
+It also includes device management (`udev`) and logging, among other things. `systemd? is state of the art and is still evolving rapidly."*

+*"how is it better than System V `init` for embedded systems?*

+- *The configuration is simpler and more logical (once you understand it).
+Rather than the sometimes convoluted shell scripts of System V `init`, `systemd` has unit configuration files, which are written in a well-defined format.*
+- *There are explicit dependencies between services rather than a two digit code that merely sets the sequence in which the scripts are run.*
+- *It is easy to set the permissions and resource limits for each service, which is important for the security.*
+- *It can monitor services and restart them if needed.*
+- *There are watchdogs for each service and for `systemd` itself.*
+- *Services are started in parallel, potentially reducing boot time."*

+### Introducing targets, services, and units

+*"[There are] three key concepts:*

+- ***Unit**, which is a configuration file that describes a target, a service, and several other things.
+Units are text files that contain properties and values.*
+- ***Service**, which is a daemon that can be started and stopped, very much like a System V `init` service.*
+- ***Target**, which is a group of services, similar to, but more general than, a System V `init` runlevel.
+There is a default target which is the group of services that are started at boot time."*

+*"You can change states and find out what is going on using the `systemctl` command."*

+#### Units

+*"The basic item of configuration is the unit file.
+Unit files are found in three different places:*
+- `/etc/systemd/system`: *Local configuration*
+- `/run/systemd/system`: *Runtime configuration*
+- `/lib/systemd/system`: *Distribution-wide configuration"*

+*"When looking for a unit, `systemd` searches the directories in that order, stopping as soon as it finds a match, and allowing you to override the behavior of a distribution-wide unit by placing a unit of the same name in `/etc/systemd/system`.
+You can disable a unit completely by creating a local file that is empty or linked to `/dev/null`."*

+*"Dependencies in the Unit section are expressed though the keywords `Requires`, `Wants`, and `Conflicts`:*

+- `Requires`: This is a list of units that this unit depends on, which are started when this unit is started*
+- `Wants`: This is a weaker form of `Requires`; the units listed are started but the current unit is not stopped if any of them fail*
+- `Conflicts`: This is a negative dependency; the units listed are stopped when this one is started and, conversely, if one of them is started, this one is stopped"*

+*"These three keywords define **outgoing dependencies**.
+They are used mostly to create dependencies between targets.
+There is another sort of dependency called an
+**incoming dependency**, which is used to create a link between a service and a target.
+In other words, outgoing dependencies are used to create the list of targets that need to be started as the system goes from one state to another, and incoming dependencies are used to determine the services that should be started or stopped in any particular state.
+Incoming dependencies are created by the `WantedBy` keyword."*

+*"Processing the dependencies produces a list of units that should be started or stopped.
+The keywords `Before` and `After determine the order in which they are started.
+The order of stopping is just the reverse of the start order:*

+- *`Before`: This unit should be started before the units listed*
+- *`After`: This unit should be started after the units listed"*

+#### Services

+*"A service is a daemon that can be started and stopped, equivalent to a System V `init` service."*

+*"Refer to the manual page for `systemd.service(5)` [and to the book for more information]."*

+#### Targets

+*"A target is another type of unit, which groups services (or other types of unit).
+It is a type of unit that only has dependencies."*

+*"A target is a desired state, which performs the same role as System V `init` runlevels."*

+### How systemd boots the system

+*"[...] how `systemd` implements the bootstrap. `systemd` is run by the kernel as a result of `/sbin/init` being symbolically linked to `/lib/systemd/systemd`.
+It runs the default target, `default.target`, which is always a link to a desired target."*

+*"You can also list all the services and their current state using:"*

+    :::bash
+    systemctl list-units --type service

+*"And the same for targets using:"*

+    :::bash
+    systemctl list-units --type target

+### Adding a watchdog

+*"On most embedded SoCs,
+there is a hardware watchdog, which can be accessed via the `/dev/watchdog` device node."*

+*"The interface with the watchdog driver is described in the kernel source in `Documentation/watchdog` and the code for the drivers is in `drivers/watchdog`."*

+*"`systemd` has a useful feature that distributes the watchdog between multiple services."*

+*"`systemd` can be configured to expect a regular keepalive call from a service and take action if it is not received, creating a per-service software watchdog.
+For this to work, you have to add code to the daemon to send the `keepalive` messages."*

+*"There are examples in the `systemd` source code."*

+*"If `systemd` itself fails, the kernel crashes, or the hardware locks up.
+In those cases, we need to tell `systemd` to use the watchdog driver"*

+## Summary

+*"In terms of reducing boot time, `systemd` is faster than System V `init` for a similar workload.
+However, if you are looking for a very fast boot, nothing can beat a simple BusyBox `init` with minimal boot scripts."*